Continuum Landau surface states in a non-Hermitian Weyl semimetal

-where $\psi^{A/B}_{\mathbf{r}}$ is the wavefunction on site $A$/$B$ of the unit cell at position $\mathbf{r}$, $\{\mathbf{x},\mathbf{y},\mathbf{z}\}$ are the unit lattice vectors, $E$ is the eigenenergy, $t$ parameterizes the hoppings, and $\Delta$ is a sublattice-specific on-site detuning.
-The final terms on the left of Eqs.~\eqref{NH_WSM1}--\eqref{NH_WSM2} represent one-way hoppings, which are the only NH feature of the model.
-Note that the Hermitian part still breaks time-reversal symmetry (T) due to the $\pm it$ hoppings.
+where $A$ and $B$ denote sublattices of a cubic lattice (with unit lattice vectors $\{\mathbf{x},\mathbf{y},\mathbf{z}\}$), $\psi^{A/B}_{\mathbf{r}}$ is the wavefunction on site $A$/$B$ at cell position $\mathbf{r}$, $E$ is the eigenenergy, $t$ is a hopping parameter, and $\Delta$ is a sublattice-specific detuning.
+There are Hermitian reciprocal couplings along $x$ and $z$ (black lines), Hermitian nonreciprocal couplings along $x$ (gray arrows), and one-way couplings along $y$ (red arrows).
+The one-way hoppings are the only NH parts of the model, but the Hermitian part still breaks time-reversal symmetry due to the $\pm it$ hoppings \cite{kawabata2021topological, bessho2021nielsen}.